-The length-weight and length-at-age population parameters are from fish sampled on the Chatham Rise and Puysegur Bank fisheries (Table 1, Biology section).
+The length-weight and length-at-age population parameters are from fish sampled on the Chatham Rise and Puysegur Bank fisheries (table 1 of the "Biology" section of the Oreos report).
 The natural mortality estimate is based on fish sampled from the Puysegur Bank fishery.
-The maturity ogive is from fish sampled on the

-Chatham Rise, and the age at which 50% are mature is between 18 and 19 years for males and between 25 and 26 years for females.
+The maturity ogive is from fish sampled on the Chatham Rise, and the age at which 50% are mature is between 18 and 19 years for males and between 25 and 26 years for females.